• Skip to main content

 potato crusted chilean sea bass fillet in lemon herb sauce over a bed of wilted spinach

-If you love this fantastic fish as much as I do, you'll have to try my Baked Chilean Sea Bass with Garlic Herb Butter or Air Fryer Miso Sea Bass next!
+If you love Chilean Sea Bass as much as I do, you'll have to try my Baked Chilean Sea Bass with Garlic Herb Butter or Air Fryer Miso Sea Bass next!
+And if pan sauce over fish makes you happy, try my Lemon Piccata Sauce.

 ingredients for recipe laid out on a cutting board and labeled